 Invest your savings today to have more money tomorrow.
-The potential for this earnings capacity depends on how the money is invested or interest is paid out.
+This earnings capacity’s potential depends on how you invest the money and earn on its interest rate.
 One way of calculating interest is using the simple interest formula.
-Here, the principal is set aside while generating income based on the interest rate.
+Here, the principal generates interest income dependent on the interest rate.
 So if you had $10,000 in your savings account at 8 percent for four years, you would earn $3,200.
 However, you can do better by compounding the interest.

 Compound Interest Is Far Better In Building Your Wealth

 Compounding serves as the basis of the time value of money.
 By adopting good financial habits of saving money, compounding over time is what builds wealth.
-Instead of earning $3,200 over 4 years at an 8% interest rate, compounding gives $405 more or $3,605 on your initial $10,000 deposit.
-Over a longer period of time of 40 years, that $10,000 would grow to $217,245.
+Instead of earning $3,200 over four years at an 8% interest rate, compounding gives $405 more or $3,605 on your initial $10,000 deposit.
+Over a more extended time of 40 years, that $10,000 would grow to $217,245.
 Most of that growth comes from interest earned on interest.
 Ka-ching!

 A Positive Effect On Your Money

-Now, it is not reasonable to assume a 100% annual growth rate for any investment annually, let alone on a daily basis.
+It is not reasonable to assume a 100% annual growth rate for any investment annually, let alone daily.

-However, if you save $2,000 per year in an investment account early in your lives at a more reasonable 8% return, and save an additional $500 per month on top of that, over a 35 year period, you could accumulate $1.1 million.
+However, suppose you save $2,000 per year in an investment account when you are young at 8% return, and save an additional $500 per month over 35 years.
+In that case, you could accumulate $1.1 million.
 Try using a compound interest calculator.

 Saving For Retirement Early Beneficial For Growth

 The power of compounding interest, linked to the time value of money, will benefit you the most if you save and invest early.
-Let your earnings accumulate and grow rather than withdraw money from your accounts.
-It makes a big difference if you start saving for your retirement 10 years later than your friends or if you invest for 10 years and then stop contributing to your 401K retirement account.
-It is difficult if not impossible to catch up by doubling the amount if you start investing later on.
+Let your earnings accumulate and grow rather than withdraw cash from your accounts.
+It makes a big difference if you start saving for your retirement ten years later than your friends or if you invest for ten years and then stop contributing to your 401K retirement account.
+It is difficult to catch up by doubling the amount if you start investing later on.

-As a goal, try to contribute to your 401K plan to the maximum level which is $19,500 in 2020.
-Some years it may be hard to do, especially when you experiencing a job loss.
+As a goal, try to contribute to your 401K plan to the maximum level, which is $19,500 in 2021.
+Some years it may be hard to do, especially when you are experiencing a job loss.
 Resist withdrawing money from your retirement account as there is usually a 10% penalty tax to do so before you turn 59.5 years.
-As a result of the CARES Act, it is easier to withdraw funds up to $100,000 during 2020 from certain tax-advantaged 401Ks and traditional IRA accounts without penalty if you are eligible.
-That said, withdrawing this money will put in a dent into your retirement fund that will be painful later on.
+Withdrawing this money will put a dent into your retirement fund that will be painful later on.
 Instead, your plan is for you to retire comfortably in the future.

 Lottery Winners: Lump Sum Or Annual Payments

-There is only a small probability of winning the lottery.
-However, it uses the time value of money calculations (present value and future value) to decide whether to take the winnings in a lump sum or annual payments.
+There is only a tiny probability of winning the lottery.
+However, it uses the time value of money calculations (present value and future value) to decide whether to win a lump sum or annual payments.
 Lottery winners, after the rush of adrenaline, have a choice to make regarding time and money.
 Most lotteries allow the winner to take a lower lump sum or an annuity.
 The annuity option is a series of annual payments.

 What Should The Winner Do?